State-of-the-Art Robotic Surgery

 Erie County Medical Center is the first hospital in Western New York to install MMI’s (Medical Microinstruments, Inc.) Symani® Surgical System a first-of-its-kind robotic technology that uniquely addresses the scale and complexities of microsurgery.
 Surgeons at ECMC are able to use microsurgical techniques with robotic precision to perform reconstruction of small blood and lymphatic vessels to help restore quality of life for more patients.
 The Symani® Surgical System is the sixth robotic surgical system now available at ECMC.

-Microsurgery is a highly specialized technique that involves reconnecting tiny vessels to restore blood flow or redirect fluid during reconstruction or repair.
+Microsurgery is a highly specialized technique that involves reconnecting tiny vessels to restore blood flow or redirect fluid during procedures such as cancer or trauma reconstruction and lymphedema surgery.
 The limitations of the human hand, inadequate instrument capabilities, and a shortage of highly skilled specialists have all contributed to patients lacking access to microsurgical treatment for complex conditions.
-However, through its motion-scaling and tremor filtering technology, combined with the world’s smallest wristed instruments, the Symani Surgical System augments physician capability at the micro-level by adding precision and control for extremely delicate procedures where surgical options may otherwise be limited.
+However, by combining motion-scaling and tremor filtering technology with the world’s smallest wristed instruments, Symani augments physician capability at the micro-level by adding precision and control for extremely delicate procedures where surgical options may otherwise be limited.

-Five ECMC surgeons – Thom R. Loree, MD, Mark Falco, MD, Michael Y. Nagai, DDS MD, Jordan D. Frey, MD, and Mark S. Burke, MD – have all trained on the Symani Surgical System and they are all now utilizing the surgical system to help their patients.
-It is expected that additional ECMC surgeons will also receive training on the Symani surgical system.
+Five ECMC surgeons – Thom R. Loree, MD, Mark Falco, MD, Michael Y. Nagai, DDS MD, Jordan D. Frey, MD, and Mark S. Burke, MD – have all trained on Symani and they are all now utilizing the surgical system to help their patients.
+It is expected that additional ECMC surgeons will also receive training on Symani in the near future.

-The Symani® Surgical System is the only commercially available robotic platform designed uniquely for extremely small and delicate microsurgical procedures.
-The system has been used in thousands of in-human surgeries globally, and early studies have demonstrated its safety and effectiveness.
-By allowing surgeons to replicate the natural movements of the human hand at the micro scale, it can expand treatment options for patients in need of soft tissue open surgical procedures, such as breast reconstruction post-cancer treatment, and surgical treatment for lymphedema.
+The Symani Surgical System is the only commercially available robotic platform uniquely designed for extremely small and delicate microsurgical procedures and used in thousands of surgeries worldwide.
 It is designed to help restore quality of life for more patients, accelerate the number of surgeons able to push the boundaries of complex procedures for delicate anatomy, and enable hospitals like ECMC to expand their open surgical programs.

 Additional Surgical Robotic Systems at ECMC